Susaye Greene: After The Supremes

-In 1979, two years after The Supremes disbanded, Greene recorded a duet album with fellow former Supreme Scherrie Payne entitled Partners under the name "Scherrie & Susaye."
+In 1979, two years after The Supremes disbanded, Greene recorded a duet album with Payne entitled Partners under the name "Scherrie & Susaye".
 She also hosted her own cable television show, Hollywood Hot, and continued writing for various artists.
 One of her most noteworthy compositions was the track "I Can't Help It", co-written with Stevie Wonder for Michael Jackson's Off the Wall.

-While touring England in 1984 with Stevie Wonder, Greene met her present husband in London and relocated there.
-In 1986, she sang lead on jazz saxophonist Courtney Pine's single "Children of the Ghetto".
-She signed with Ian Levine's Motorcity label, based in the United Kingdom, in 1989.
-She released two solo singles on Motorcity – "Stop, I Need You Now" (1990) and her own version of Deniece Williams' hit "Free" (1991).
-At Motorcity, she also recorded the duet "It's Impossible" with Billy Eckstine.
+While touring England in 1984 with Wonder, Greene met her present husband in London and relocated there.
+In 1986, she sang lead on jazz saxophonist Courtney Pine's single "Children of the Ghetto" from his album "Journey to the Urge within", which England's Jazzwise Magazine listed in "100 Jazz albums that shook the world".
+Though she never signed with Ian Levine's Motorcity label, based in the United Kingdom, in 1989, she released two solo singles on Motorcity – "Stop, I Need You Now" in 1990, and her own version of "Free" in 1991.
+She also recorded the duet "It's Impossible" with Billy Eckstine.
 An unreleased demo recording of "Don't Pity The Fool" also exists, although no vocals were added.
-On July 5, 2014, Ms. Greene, along with Scherrie Payne performed at the Sheraton in Los Angeles a concert program based on their album "Partners" which was released by Motown in 1979.
-They were featured in the magazine Daeida, with a beautiful photo shoot.
+On July 5, 2014, Greene, along with Payne performed at the Sheraton in Los Angeles a concert program based on their album "Partners" which was released by Motown in 1979.
+They were featured in the magazine Daeida, with a photo shoot.
 The article chronicled career highlights with the Supremes and separately and the re-release of their "Partners" album on CD.

-In October 2017, Greene replaced Lynda Laurence in the Former Ladies of the Supremes alongside Scherrie Payne and Joyce Vincent Wilson.
-Her joining the group is ironic as that in 1977, when Mary Wilson departed the Supremes for a solo career, there was initial thought that Scherrie and Susaye would continue the group with a new third member.
-It was widely speculated that Joyce Vincent would round out the trio.
-Instead, Motown Records decided that without any original members, the Supremes would be disbanded.
-With the addition of Susaye to the Former Ladies, the "fantasy" line up of Scherrie, Susaye, and Joyce has now become reality.
+In October 2017, Greene joined the Former Ladies of the Supremes alongside Payne and Joyce Vincent Wilson.